flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/manualMeshing.rst

 -   CGNS considerations:

-    -   CGNS mesh should be export as an HDF5 file type
+    -   CGNS mesh should be exported as an HDF5 file type
     -   Boundaries **must** be exported as “Elements_t” type, which contains connectivity information necessary in Flow360
     -   The CGNS tree structure should be of the form base > block > boundary